Kenneth R. Wilson

 FAX: (970) 491-5091 Email

-My students and I have an interest in wildlife management, conservation biology
+My students and I have an interest in wildlife management,

-2) population ecology especially of small
+activities on wildlife, 2) population ecology especially of small

-ability to predict species distributions across the
+ability to predict species distributions across the landscape.
+To

-software in our work, including GIS and spatial modeling, with the ultimate goal
+our work, including GIS and spatial modeling, with the ultimate goal

 improving the management and conservation of wild species.